 Workshop and Interview

 The assessment of the applicants in the selection process is made by a jury with qualifications in choreography.
-The jury consists of artists engaged at DOCH as well as from the professional environment.
+The jury consists of teachers engaged, a student representative at SKH as well as from the professional environment.

 Criteria for assessment of applicants